hireonai/.github/profile/README.md

   - Similarity scoring and ranking

 - **CV Embeddings**: Stores and retrieves vector embeddings of user CVs for efficient similarity searching

+### 💼 Predictive AI Services

+- **Job Category Classification:** Automatically classifies all job postings into predefined categories using a TensorFlow-based NLP model:
+  - Ensures consistent tagging of job listings for better UX
+  - Lays the foundation for accurate filtering and recommendation

+- **Salary Prediction:** Predicts estimated salary ranges from job descriptions using a regression-based NLP model:
+  - Provides candidates with data-driven salary insights
+  - Supports smarter job decisions and expectation alignment

 ### 🖥️ Seamless, Smart, and User-Friendly